Noall History, Family Crest & Coats of Arms

 The proud Norman name of Noall was developed in England soon after Norman Conquest of England in 1066.
 It was name for a person who was connected in some way with the Christmas season.
 Such a name may have been attached to the person whose duty it was to provide the Yule log to the Lord of the manor, although this connection is by no means exclusive.

 Early Origins of the Noall family

-The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
-Baltimore: Genealogical Publishing, 1975.
-Print.
-(ISBN 0-8063-0636-X) The ruins of Abbey House remain today but most of the building fell to ruin by the late 1600s.
+The surname Noall was first found in Staffordshire at Ranton, home of Ranton Abbey and Ranton Priory, built c.1150 by Robert fitz Noel of Ellenhall.
+The ruins of Abbey House remain today but most of the building fell to ruin by the late 1600s.
 For Noel's services as a companion to William the Conqueror, he received the aforementioned priory plus the manors of Ellenhall, Wiverstone, Podmore and Milnese.
 His eldest son, Robert Noel, Lord of Ellenhall, was granted the greater part of Gainsborough from the Prior of Coventry temp.
 Henry I. From him derived the Noels of Hilcote and the Noels of the counties of Rutland and Leicester.

 "The Hall [of Ellenhall] belonged to the ancient family of the Noels, from whom descended the Noels of Hilcote, in this county, and the Noels of Ridlington, in Rutlandshire; it afterwards passed, with the manor, by marriage, to the Harcourts."

 The hamlet of Moxhull in Warwickshire played an important part in the family's lineage.
 "It is situated to the west of the Birmingham and Fazeley canal; and is chiefly distinguished as the residence of Berkeley Noel, Esq., whose seat of Moxhull Park is bounded on the east by the high road: the house was built about the 14th century, and is a substantial edifice, containing some ancient portraits of members of the Noel and Hacket families."

 Another branch of the family was found in Exton, Rutland.
 "The church is a spacious and elegant structure, chiefly in the early, and partly in the later, English style, with a tower strengthened by buttresses, and surmounted by a spire; it contains several finely-executed monuments to the Noel family and their connexions."

 Yes another branch of the family was found at Little Mearley in Lancashire.
 "The hamlet and manor of Little Mearley, in the township, still remain in the descendants of William Nowell, the first grantee under John de Lacy, who died in the year 1240."

 Important Dates for the Noall family

-Another 208 words (15 lines of text) covering the years 1507, 1602, 1515, 1571, 1576, 1558, 1560, 1662, 1641, 1689, 1661, 1690, 1684, 1714, 1590 and 1655 are included under the topic Early Noall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Noall research.
+Another 92 words (7 lines of text) covering the years 1507, 1602, 1515, 1571, 1576, 1558, 1560, 1662, 1641, 1689, 1661, 1690, 1684, 1714, 1590 and 1655 are included under the topic Early Noall History in all our PDF Extended History products and printed products wherever possible.